Could IBS Be Linked to 'Gravity Intolerance'? A Gastroenterologist’s Surprising Theory

 Despite the intriguing nature of the idea, many scientists are quick to point out that this is just a theory.
 No controlled experiments or clinical trials have been conducted to test whether gravity intolerance actually plays a role in IBS.

-David C. Kunkel, a gastroenterologist at UC San Diego, notes one major flaw.
-If difficulty managing gravity were a key factor, IBS rates might be higher in populations living at sea level, where gravitational force is marginally weaker compared to high elevations.
+One major flaw is that if difficulty managing gravity were a key factor, IBS rates might be higher in populations living at sea level, where gravitational force is marginally weaker compared to high elevations.
 But this is not the case.
 Iceland, for example, has high IBS rates despite its higher altitude and relatively low population density.

 Despite the intriguing nature of the idea, many scientists are quick to point out that this is just a theory.